 After around half an hour, the boat pulls up alongside the jetty in Amalfi's pretty bay.
-You could be forgiven for thinking that the plethora of cafes and souvenir shops along the waterfront are reason enough for a visit, but duck under the alleyway and the most incredible church is revealed in the square behind.
+You could be forgiven for thinking that the plethora of cafes and souvenir shops along the waterfront are reasons enough for a visit, but duck under the alleyway and the most incredible church – the Duomo – is revealed in the square behind.
 Adorned with gilded mosaics and decorated inside with frescoes, it occupies pride of place up a flight of steps directly off the piazza.
-One thing you might notice is the lack of old buildings; a large earthquake back in the fourteenth century holds the key to the mystery, as the former maritime superpower collapsed and was claimed by the sea.
+One thing you might notice is the lack of old buildings – a large earthquake back in the fourteenth century holds the key to the mystery, as the former maritime superpower collapsed and was claimed by the sea.
 While the church was rebuilt, most other historic buildings were not.
 Since you're in a coastal town, don't miss your chance to taste delicious and fresh seafood, including fried fish.

 One last village you shouldn't miss is Ravello.
-Reached from Amalfi by a switchback mountain road that takes you inland through the Valle del Dragone, the village is centred around a pretty square.
-In the corner sits the Villa Rufolo, its distinctive ageing towers the backdrop for a beautiful garden designed by a Scot by the name of Francis Neville Reid, in the nineteenth century.
-Opposite, surrounded by pavement cafes is the cathedral, whose interior is worth more than a cursory glance.
-If you're a music lover, then you'll be delighted to know that all through spring and summer, a series of concerts are staged as part of the Ravello Festival.
+Reached from Amalfi by a switchback mountain road that takes you inland through Valle del Dragone, the village is centred around a pretty square.
+In the corner sits Villa Rufolo, with its distinctive ageing towers and beautiful gardens designed by the Scot Francis Neville Reid in the nineteenth century.
+Opposite, surrounded by pavement cafes, is the cathedral, whose interior is worth more than a cursory glance.
+If you're a music lover, you'll be delighted to know that a series of concerts are staged as part of the Ravello Festival through spring and summer.